CloudDataPalina/CloudDataPalina/BankruptcyAnalysis/README.md

 ## 📈 Visualizations

-- 📉 **Net Profit vs Year-End Debt** — анализ падения прибыли и роста долга
+- 📉 **Net Profit vs Year-End Debt** — analysis of declining profit and rising debt
-- 📊 **5-Year Change in Financial Indicators** — процентные изменения ключевых метрик
+- 📊 **5-Year Change in Financial Indicators** — percentage changes in key metrics
-- 📈 **Trendlines of Gross, Operating, and Net Profit Margins** — динамика убыточности
+- 📈 **Trendlines of Gross, Operating, and Net Profit Margins** — visualization of margin deterioration over time
-- 🥧 **Expense Structure in Year 5** — круговая диаграмма структуры расходов
+- 🥧 **Expense Structure in Year 5** — pie chart of cost distribution in the final year
-- 📉 **Revenue vs Operating Expenses** — момент, когда затраты превышают выручку
+- 📉 **Revenue vs Operating Expenses** — identifying the tipping point when expenses exceeded revenue

-*(All visualizations available in `analysis.ipynb`)*
+*(All visualizations are available in `1 final project eng.ipynb`)*

 ---